-Paris Fashion Week S/S 2024 Schedule: All the dates, shows and presentations
+Paris Fashion Week S/S 2024 schedule: All the dates, shows and presentations

 Xuly Bët – 5:00 pm to 7:30 pm

-Hero and Featured images: Courtesy Fédération de la Haute Couture et de la Mode/@FHCM/Twitter
+(Hero and Featured images: Fédération de la Haute Couture et de la Mode/@FHCM/Twitter)